fredrick/gauss/README.md

 #Gauss
-> JavaScript statistics and analytics library - [Node.JS](http://nodejs.org/) ready
+> JavaScript statistics and analytics library - [Node.js](http://nodejs.org/) ready

-Evented, asynchronous, and fast, [Node.JS][1] is an attractive platform for data mining, statistics, and data analysis.
+Evented, asynchronous, and fast, [Node.js][1] is an attractive platform for data mining, statistics, and data analysis.
 [Gauss](http://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) makes it easy to calculate and explore data through JavaScript.
+Gauss also works in the browser.

 [1]: http://nodejs.org/